MileHacker Logo

 Common Practices

-• Conversation: "Hello," "Hi," and "How are you?" are common greetings.
+• Conversation: "Hello," "Hi," and "How are you doing?" are common greetings.
 Kansans, known for their "Midwestern hospitality," often initiate friendly conversation.

 Dining & Photography

 Dining is generally relaxed.
-Photography is generally permitted in public spaces and most attractions.
+Photography is generally permitted in public spaces and the majority of sights.

 Considerations